 Throughout my career working in digital security, I have been engaged in many smaller and sometimes larger research projects.
 This page includes a selection of these projects.
 (Before working in digital security, I worked as a junior researcher in pure mathematics, a job which obviously included a large research component.)

-I am currently doing some work for Silent Push, a security start-up.
-This work involves doing some research, some of which has been written up, including research the infrastructure on LodaRAT and IcedID.
+I worked for for Silent Push, a security start-up, in 2021 and 2022.
+This work involves doing some threat intelligence research, some of which has been written up, including research the infrastructure on LodaRAT and IcedID.

 Twitter botnet takedown

 In 2013, I discovered some accounts on Twitter that were sending identical tweets.
 Studying these tweets and then writing a tool that detected similar ones helped me find more than 45,000 fake Twitter accounts that were being sold as followers.
 Twitter removed the accounts after I reported them.
 A brief write-up appeared on Virus Bulletin’s blog.

 For more then ten years while working at Virus Bulletin, I researched unwanted and malicious email campaigns and products’ ability to block them.
 The most important trend I noticed during this time, was that the more successful campaigns gradually became less prolific but at the same time did a better job at evading filters.

 In security, we are often impressed by big numbers, but even in something as mundane as email spam, size doesn’t always matter: a campaign sending 25,000 emails can be more effective than one sending many millions.
 Here are two examples of this kind of research, a more concluding version was presented at Botconf 2020.